 Mmmm.
 Breathe deep.
 Can you smell it?
 Can you feel it?
 No, not the pumpkin lattes or sprigs of spruce and pine.
 It’s more like stale coffee and the gentle clicking of keys on the computer.

 Yes!
-‘Tis the season for evaluating training programs and checking everything twice to make sure you’re on CMS’ nice list.
+‘Tis the season for evaluating training programs and checking everything twice to make sure you’re on CMS’ and The Joint Commission’s nice lists.

-To get you in the spirit, we’ve put together a three-part blog series, 12 Days of Compliance, to keep your post-acute care organization on track through the rest of the year and on into 2020.
+To get you in the spirit, we’ve put together a three-part blog series, 12 Days of Compliance, to keep your organization on track through the rest of the year and on into 2021.

 Part 2: Measure Your Results